Captain Rahera, Terror of the Wailing Sea

 Rahera in a nutshell

-Her main draws are Rough Seas and her feat, which is very nearly an offensive time walk allowing most of your army to attack twice until you actually try to make it work and discover how badly the control area restriction hoses things up.
+Her main draws are Rough Seas and her feat, which sounds like an offensive time walk allowing most of your army to attack twice until you actually try to make it work and discover how badly the control area restriction hoses things up.

 Allowing your army to attack twice, and also to make extra attacks in any order, is very strong providing you can coordinate everything perfrectly, which is easier said than done.
 For example, you can run Devil Dogs into position and then feat to throw their nets at the opposing army.
 You can take Steelhead Cannons and get 2 extra quake shots, 2 disruptions from Eiryss1, 2 blinds from Gorman, etc...

 With Pirates you can Money Shot Scharde Pirates with Rockbottom, assault with No Quarter, then feat and spray twice with a lot of RAT 7, POW 14's.
 Press Gangers can get Payday, Shanghai new Press Gangers onto the table, who could then use Rahera's feat to Shanghai even more stuff.

 - Escort is her backbone spell. +2 SPD for her jacks and normally +2 ARM for her makes her battlegroup fast moving and her herself pretty tough.
 Cast at the start of the game and then upkeep it.

 - Bleed is her zap.
 It's occasionally cast, but not often - especially at Focus 6.
 Short range, low POW and inaccurate.
-Quite possibly the very worst spell in the game, but thematic for a blood mage.
+It is the worst offensive spell in the game, but thematic for a blood mage.
 If all your other spells are in play casting this when you kill someone with a melee attack isn't awful.

 - Rough Seas is cast early to deliver the army by keeping it safe from ranged attacks and work threat ranges in her favor thanks to Escort.
 Later in the game it keeps her from getting shot off the board as she dashes in and out.